emanoj1/emanoj1.github.io/_posts/2024-05-12-(2)-Check-if-Python-is-installed.md

 ---
 layout: post
+site.posts
-title: Check if Python is installed
+title: 2: Check if Python is installed
 ---

 In my Bash Script (Python), I want to check if the Python program already has a .venv (virtual environment) present.